lowepowerlab/protocols/onboarding.md

     * I encourage

-## Software recommendations
+## Software recommendations (all)
-* Graphpad Prism: Full time staff should ask Tiffany for a license.
-(Unfortunately, we don't currently have funding to purchase licenses for undergraduate researcher's computers).
 * Slack will be our lab's preferred communication tool (to keep it separate from noisy email boxes).
 I encourage labbies to install the Slack desktop app and smartphone apps and create an account to access LowePowerLab.slack.com
 * Benchling will be our lab's cloning / short DNA management software.
-Create an (academic) account and request access to the .
+    * Create an (academic) account and request access to the organization: https://benchling.com/organizations/lowepowerlab/members
     * Keep "cloning plans" in your personal folders.
 Once you create & validate a vector, copy it to the shared inventory.

+## Software recommendations (full time labbies)
+* Graphpad Prism: Full time staff should ask Tiffany for a license.
+(Unfortunately, we don't currently have funding to purchase licenses for undergraduate researcher's computers).

 ## Recommended reading
 * See this Google Doc: